NASA-AMMOS/slim-cli/README.md

 ## Features

-- Command-line interface for applying SLIM best practices into Git development workflows.
+- **Modern CLI Interface**: List, patch, and infuse SLIM best practices into your Git repository workflow using a seamless terminal interface
-- Fetches the latest SLIM best practices dynamically from SLIM's registry.
+- **Fetches the latest SLIM best practices** dynamically from SLIM's registry the moment they change
+- **Patches and pushes**, SLIM best practices to your repository and pushes up to your Git remote (i.e. GitHub) - all automatically
-- Allows customization of best practices using advanced AI models before applying them to repositories.
+- **AI Enabled**: 100+ AI models to automatically infuse best practices using AI customization for your repository
-- Deploys, or git adds, commits, and pushes changes to your repository's remote.
+- **Extensible Architecture**: Easy-to-extend best practice system with centralized mapping and YAML configuration

 ## Contents

 - [Features](#features)